kira-abl/fleetops-dashboard/README.md

 - **Amazon ECR**: Docker image repository for storing and versioning the Node.js application images

 #### Data Layer
-- **Amazon ElastiCache Redis**: Fast shared state management across instances
+- **Amazon ElastiCache Redis**: Fast shared state management across instances (current robot states, active mission data)
-- **Amazon RDS PostgreSQL**: Persistent storage for mission history and analytics
+- **Amazon RDS PostgreSQL**: Persistent storage for mission history and analytics (full mission records saved upon completion, cancelled missions, hourly statistics)
-- **IAM Roles** for EC2 instances to be able to access RDS and ElastiCache.
+- **IAM Roles** for EC2 instances to be able to access RDS and ElastiCache securely
-- The Node.js application communicates with Redis and Postgress using
+- The Node.js application communicates with Redis and PostgreSQL using dedicated client libraries (such as`ioredis` for Redis, `pg` for PostgreSQL)

-### Data Architecture Strategy

-#### ElastiCache (Fast Operations)
-- Real-time robot status updates
-- Active mission state management
-- Fast lookups for dashboard queries
-- Shared state across multiple backend instances

-#### RDS PostgreSQL (Persistent Records)
-- Mission history and audit trails
-- Robot performance analytics
-- Configuration and settings
-- Business intelligence and reporting

 ## Testing Strategy

 ### Manual Testing Checklist
 - [ ] Dashboard loads and displays 100 robots in idle state
-- [ ] Missions are created every 60 seconds (2 per cycle)
+- [ ] Missions are created immediately at startup (2 missions) and every 60 seconds thereafter (2 per cycle)
 - [ ] Robot status progresses through all stages correctly
 - [ ] Cancel button immediately idles robots
 - [ ] Statistics update in real-time
-- [ ] Frontend polls backend every 3 seconds
+- [ ] Frontend polls backend every 10 seconds (verify in Network tab - should see API calls with 10-second intervals)